-Attend the Assistive Technology Expo in Rochester on November 3, 2018!
-Other educational opportunities in the Southeast Region and statewide webinars are listed on the region’s main page.
-For a listing of all of The Arc Minnesota events, click here.
+The Assistive Technology Expo in Rochester is held annually.
+Other educational opportunities in the Southeast Region and statewide webinars are listed on the events calendar.

-We can help you move to a place of your own by accompanying you when you look for housing, help you complete rental applications, meet with you and prospective landlord, and provide other support.
+We can help you move to a place of your own by accompanying you when you look for housing, help you complete rental applications, meet with you and prospective landlords, and provide other support.
 We offer two programs: Housing Access Services and Housing Access Coordination.
-Contact Tonya Bauer if you live in the Southeast Region and would like assistance.
-Read more about additional housing resources here.

-The council, one of three sponsored by The Arc Minnesota, works to develop systems that continuously improve the services for individuals with disabilities, so they have the services and supports they need, when and where they need them, so they can live the life they choose in their community.
-Read more about the Region 10 Council on its website and on Facebook.
+The council, one of three sponsored by The Arc Minnesota, works to develop systems that continuously improve the services for individuals with disabilities.
+It helps them find the services and supports they need, when and where they need them, so they can live the life they choose in their community.

 This statewide program can help provide future financial security for an individual with disabilities, while not affecting the person’s eligibility for public benefits, such Social Security, Supplemental Security Income, or Medical Assistance.
 Those living in the Southeast Region can contact our office for assistance.

-SAM is a network of self-advocates, advisor, allies, friends, family, and professionals — led by self-advocates.
+Self-Advocates Minnesota is a network of self-advocates, advisors, allies, friends, family, and professionals — led by self-advocates.
 The main focus of the group is to build a statewide network to help people with developmental disabilities know their rights through personal and group action.
 Those living in the Southeast Region can contact our office for assistance.
-Read more about SAM here.

-The Arc Scholarship: This grant is or families who have children with intellectual and developmental disabilities in the Southeast Region’s service area; the maximum amount is $50 per person/per year.
-Scholarships may be requested for: camp; vacation; recreational program; training/educational opportunities; or individual needs (equipment, furniture, clothing, etc.) Click here for more information and an application.
+The Arc Scholarship: This grant is for families who have children with intellectual and developmental disabilities in the Southeast Region’s service area.
+The maximum amount is $50 per person/per year.
+Scholarships may be requested for: camp; vacation; recreational programs; training/educational opportunities; or individual needs (equipment, furniture, clothing, etc.).

-Seth Pack Mini-Grant for Families: This Mini-Grant is or families who have children with intellectual and developmental disabilities in the Southeast Region’s service area.
-It. scholarship that helps defray the cost to attend camp, training/education opportunities, or individual needs (equipment, furniture, clothing, etc.).
-Click here for an application.
+Seth Pack Mini-Grant for Families: This mini-grant is for families who have children with intellectual and developmental disabilities in the Southeast Region’s service area.
+It is a scholarship that helps defray the cost to attend camp, training/education opportunities, or individual needs (equipment, furniture, clothing, etc.).

-Seth Pack Grant for Agencies and Projects: The Mini-Grant is for agencies/projects that support children under 18 with intellectual and developmental disabilities in the Southeast Region’s service area.
-It can be requested for a specific program, start-up project, event, etc. that provides a benefit/service to children with intellectual and developmental disabilities.
-Click here for an application
+Seth Pack Mini-Grant for Agencies and Projects: The mini-grant is for agencies/projects that support children under 18 with intellectual and developmental disabilities in the Southeast Region’s service area.
+It can be requested for a specific program, start-up project, event, etc. that provides a benefit or service to children with intellectual and developmental disabilities.